As a Star Wars junkie, I know what it feels like to crave more about the lore and the whole history of the universe that George Lucas created.

 - Ruin (The New Jedi Order: Dark Tide, Book II)

-- Hero's Trial: Star Wars Legends (The New Jedi Order: Agents of Chaos, Book I) (Star Wars: The New Jedi Order 4)
+- Hero’s Trial (The New Jedi Order: Agents of Chaos, Book I)

-- Jedi Eclipse: Star Wars Legends (The New Jedi Order: Agents of Chaos, Book II) (Star Wars: The New Jedi Order 5)
+- Jedi Eclipse (The New Jedi Order: Agents of Chaos, Book II)

-- Conquest: Star Wars Legends (The New Jedi Order: Edge of Victory, Book I) (Star Wars: The New Jedi Order 7)
+- Conquest (The New Jedi Order: Edge of Victory, Book I)

-- Rebirth: Star Wars Legends (The New Jedi Order: Edge of Victory, Book II) (Star Wars: The New Jedi Order 8)
+- Rebirth (The New Jedi Order: Edge of Victory, Book II)

 - Star by Star